fiskaltrust/rollout-doc/getting-started/registration.md

 One email address can be used to access different companies, but with three prerequisites only:

-* The companies are not yet created in the fiskatrust.Portal and can be added manually.
+* The companies are not yet created in the fiskaltrust.Portal and can be added manually.
 * The companies are not created more than once.
 * The e-mail address is used exclusively as the primary contact in the new companies.